doctorfree/RoonCommandLine/markdown/get_zone_volume.1.md

 : If *-n* is specified then only return the volume level for specified zone or zone grouping.

 **-z ZONE**
 : If a *ZONE* is specified then retrieve volume level and volume range for that zone.
-If no *ZONE* is provided on the command line then retrieve volume level and range for the default zone.
+If no *ZONE* is provided on the command line then retrieve volume level and range for the default zone. '-z default' indicates the default zone, '-z last' the last zone used

 # EXAMPLES
 **get_zone_volume**